The Grand Teton's Upper Exum Climbing Route

 Owen-Spalding Overview

-Most roped parties will use a dynamic 60m rope thrown slightly south from the Main Rappel's Sling.
+Most roped parties will use a dynamic 60m rope thrown south from the Main Rappel's Sling.
 The longest drop is stamped "40m" from the bolted chain.
 The rap off the sling is shorter.
 The landing zone slopes downhill so the distance to the Upper Saddle varies from different setups.

 The Main Rap area AKA Owen Rappel